viralbthakar/viralthakar-dev/src/pages/about.md

 ## 👋 Hello, I’m Viral

-I'm a Machine Learning Engineer, lifelong learner, and teacher at heart.
-My work blends engineering, research, and product thinking — turning ideas into real, usable systems.
+I'm a Machine Learning Development Manager at Autodesk, a lifelong learner, and a teacher at heart.
+My work blends engineering, research, and leadership — turning ideas into scalable, impactful ML systems.
 I enjoy building things that are practical, minimal, and meaningful.

 This site is my digital home — a place to document:
 - Projects I'm working on